Tochukz/AWS-Cloud-Developer/Udemy-Stephane-Maarek/section-25-sam/lesson-384-sam-dynamo-db/lesson-384.md

-# Lesson 383: SAM API Gateway
+# Lesson 384: SAM DynamoDB

 ### Description

-This example is a continuation of `lesson-381-first-sam-project` where we will deploy a simple Python Application on a Lambda function using AWS SAM.
+This example is a continuation of `lesson-383-sam-api-gateway` where we will deploy a Lambda function with an API Gateway using the Serverless Application Model (SAM).
-Here we added an API Gateway to the SAM template.
+Here we added an DynamoDB table to the application.
+The Lambda function will interact with the DynamoDB table to store and retrieve data.

 ### Operation